ploymel/imitation_learning/README.md

 # Self driving with simulator
 This respository was created for the senior project of our Bachelor's Degree in Computer Science.<br/>
 This project is focusing on prediction the car behaviour using Conditional Imitation Learning.<br/>
-For the network that we used in this project we modified from [End-to-end Driving via Conditional Imitation Learning](http://vladlen.info/papers/conditional-imitation.pdf)<br/>
+For the network that we used in this project we modified from [Autonomous vehicle control: End-to-end Learning in Simulated Urban Environment](https://arxiv.org/pdf/1905.06712.pdf)<br/>

 **Note:** All data in our dataset collected from simulator [CARLA](http://carla.org/)<br/>

 ## Getting Started
 **CARLA Simulator**<br/>